 All bugs can be detected before the compilation starts, Swift’s capabilities make it possible.
 So developers spend less time for revisions and fix all bugs in advance.

 Memory usage in the application can be controlled using the ARC tool, and it helps distribute the memory properly.
 So it saves time and developers pay attention to more important tasks, so the total development time is reduced.

-Swift is also open source language, but unlike Python, Apple made it open source only three years ago.
-First, it was released as proprietary language.
+Swift is also an open-source language, but unlike Python, Apple made it open source only three years ago.
+First, it was released as a proprietary language.
 When Swift appeared to be open source, its popularity started growing exponentially.

 What about the Disadvantages of Swift?